Modi and Putin affirm special relationship as India faces steep US tariffs over Russian oil imports

 India historically bought most of its crude from the Middle East, but the world’s third-largest crude importer after China and the U.S. has started buying Russian oil available at discounted rates.
 Russia now accounts for around 37% of India’s total oil imports, according to analysts and Indian officials.

-Trade between India and Russia has sharply increased in recent years, touching a record $68.7 billion in the 2024-25 financial year during strong energy cooperation.
-Imports from Russia reached around $64 billion and exports from India totaled about $5 billion, as per Indian government data.
+Trade between India and Russia has sharply increased in recent years, reaching a record $68.7 billion in the 2024-25 financial year.
+Imports from Russia reached around $64 billion and exports from India totaled about $5 billion, according to Indian government data.

-India’s financial year runs from April to March.
-The two nations aspire to bolster the trade to $100 billion by 2030.
+The two nations aspire to bolster trade to $100 billion by 2030.

 Modi’s meeting with Putin underscored New Delhi’s stance that India prized its old and reliable strategic partners and has sufficient strategic autonomy in its foreign policy to maintain and strengthen its multi-dimensional partnership, said Sreeram Sundar Chaulia, an international affairs expert at New Delhi’s Jindal School of International Affairs.